 When updating host records, be aware of the current nameservers.
-The nameservers used by a domain dictate where the host records are active and managed.
-Managing host records at Enom will not be active unless the domain uses Enom nameservers.
+Managing host records at Enom takes effect only when the domain uses Enom nameservers.

 Structuring host records